Driveiei/Sudoku-Game/README.md

 #### How to Run
 - Download the latest release of this program.
 - Open Java text editor.
-- Create Java project and include JAR file in library folder.
+- Create Java project and include JAR file in dist folder.
 - Runs the program.

-- Or you can use JAR file in library folder in our project.
+- Or you can use JAR file in dist folder in our project.

 ## Technology and Knowledge
 #### Patterns